psono/psono-client/README.md

 # Canonical source

-The canonical source of PSONO Client is [hosted on GitLab.com](https://gitlab.com/psono/psono-client).
+The canonical source of HW Client is [hosted on GitLab.com](https://gitlab.com/psono/psono-client).

 # Documentation